AlfaSierra92/GraphQL06/GraphQL.md

 #### By code

 Since the response of a GraphQL query is nothing more than a json-formatted body, you can parse it as you have always done in the case of REST.
-Here is an example of Java code:
+Here is an example of Java code to do query and json response parsing:
 ```java
 @Override
     public Product getProduct(int productId) {